fbpx Skip to main content

 The advantage of having a British pension in the UK is that pension benefits and withdrawal options are unchanged, and there is less likelihood of encountering taxation problems, such as a tax charge on a lump sum not yet withdrawn.

 Drawing a UK pension from abroad carries an exchange rate risk, where pension income paid in pounds may become worth less if the exchange rates change unfavourably.
 However, pension providers will typically charge to convert pension benefits and transfer the funds into an overseas account.
-You can only select a QROPS transfer from the limited list of recognised schemes approved by HMRC and there are significant LTA and Overseas Transfer Charge taxes to consider.
+You can only select a QROPS transfer from the limited list of recognised schemes approved by HMRC and there may be significant taxes to consider linked to overseas fund transfers and depending on the value of your pension.

-The right decisions depend on the nature of your existing pension fund, the benefits you may sacrifice if you opt for an overseas transfer, and your long-term plans, such as when you intend to retire or whether you expect to make a lump-sum drawdown in the near future.
+The right decisions should always be based on the nature of your existing pension fund, the benefits you may sacrifice if you opt for an overseas transfer, and your long-term plans, such as when you intend to retire or whether you expect to make a lump-sum drawdown in the near future.

 Professional QROPS Advice From the Specialist Expat Wealth Management Advisers